Blog

 How much more convenient is it?

-Merchant ID has the core function as an identifier of API (Transfer/Standard) and payment tariff (fix/percent), as well as the support function: it can be used as an identifier of all other characteristics of a particular payment to simplify the work and the obtainment statistics on it.
+merchant_id has the core function as an identifier of API (Transfer/Standard) and payment fee (fix/percent), as well as the support function: it can be used as an identifier of all other characteristics of a particular payment to simplify the work and the keeping statistics on it.

-So, if you use the full set of APIs and tariffs (2 APIs and 2 tariffs), you will have only 4 Merchant IDs (one for each of the options), and payments within each of them will not differ from each other but by different payment addresses.
-If you want to divide payments into categories and subcategories and divide them by products automatically — there will be more of Merchant IDs.
+So, if you use the full set of APIs and fees (2 APIs and 2 fees), you will have only 4 merchant_id (one for each of the options), and payments within each of them will not differ from each other but by different payment addresses.
+If you want to divide payments into categories and subcategories and divide them by products automatically — there will be more merchant_id.

 10_7 (22).png